 How do I file a mechanical breakdown insurance claim?

-You can file a mechanical breakdown insurance claim the same way you’d file a car insurance claim.
+You can file a car repair insurance claim the same way you’d file a car insurance claim.
 Some providers require you to make a phone call, while others may allow you to file online.
 Once your claim has been filed, your provider will likely contact you with steps on how to proceed.